You step on the scale after a week of “dieting” and your weight hasn’t budged;

 Pursuing your goals is exciting and life-changing.

-Be kind to yourself, be realistic, be patient, and embrace all learning the comes along the way.
+Be kind to yourself, be realistic, be patient, and embrace all learning that comes along the way.

 PS If you want to learn how to change all your negative mental habits to positive ones I recommend this program.